Plant Height: 8 inches

 Planting & Growing

-This plant should only be grown in full sunlight.
-It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
+This shrub does best in full sun to partial shade.
+It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.
-It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Red Hot Sally Salvia is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the larger thriller plants stand out.
-Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Quicksilver Hebe makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
+Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
+Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.